lanigon/pool_analysis/README.md

 ## Analysis Highlights

+1. Analyze the BSC vs. Base pool spread paths first, flagging any trace where `|spread_pct| > 0.05%` along with counts and sample trades.
-- Sort swaps chronologically across chains, continuously align each trade with the latest price from the opposite chain via `pd.merge_asof(direction="backward")`.
+2. Sort swaps chronologically across chains, continuously align each trade with the latest price from the opposite chain via `pd.merge_asof(direction="backward")`, and mark trades whose price vs. reference exceeds the 0.05% threshold in the arbitrage direction.
-- Apply a 0.05% spread threshold; classify buys/sells as real cross-chain arbitrage by computing `spread_pct`, `revenue`, `gas_fee_usd`, and `net_profit`.
-- Aggregate 10-second windows to find periods where both chains show volume; compute symmetry and duration metrics for these cross-chain bursts.
-- Deep-dive on frequent arbitragers (e.g., address `0x43f9a7aec2a683c4cd6016f92ff76d5f3e7b44d3`): report gap distributions, tick movements, signed volume, scatter plots, and descriptive stats.
+3. Build competitor/arb-sender leaderboards from the flagged `is_arb_trade` rows (volume, `net_profit`, spread statistics, etc.).
+4. Bucket arbitrage trades into 10-second windows, require both chains to contribute opposite-sided volume, and compute symmetry, high-spread groups, and net-flow metrics.
+5. Deep-dive on a specific wallet (`0x43f9a7aec2a683c4cd6016f92ff76d5f3e7b44d3`): enumerate Base trades, compare BSC reference prices, track tick movements, and evaluate whether flipping the signal on the opposite chain would have been profitable.

 ### Generated Visuals (`insights/view/`)